 - Remove ionically bound proteins by washing with at least 0.5 column volumes (CV) of 2 M NaCl.
-Then wash with at least 3 CV of distilled water. - Remove precipitated proteins, hydrophobically bound proteins and lipoproteins by washing the column with 1 M NaOH, contact time usually 1-2 hours (longer time may be required to inactivate endotoxins).
-Then wash with at least 3 (up to 10) CV of binding buffer, followed by at least 3 CV of distilled water. - Remove hydrophobically bound proteins, lipoproteins and lipids by washing with 5-10 CV of 70% ethanol or 30% isopropanol for at least 15-20 min.
-Then wash with at least 3 (up to 10) CV of distilled water.
+Then wash with at least 3 CV of distilled water. - Remove precipitated proteins, hydrophobically bound proteins and lipoproteins by washing the column with 1 M NaOH, contact time usually 1-2 h (longer time may be required to inactivate endotoxins).
+Then wash with 3-10 CV of binding buffer, followed by at least 3 CV of distilled water. - Remove hydrophobically bound proteins, lipoproteins and lipids by washing with 5-10 CV of 70% ethanol or 30% isopropanol for at least 15-20 min.
+Then wash with 3-10 CV of distilled water.

 Alternatively, wash with 2 CV of detergent in a basic or acidic solution.
-Use, for example, 0.1-0.5% nonionic detergent in 0.1 M acetic acid, contact time 1-2 hours.
+Use, for example, 0.1-0.5% nonionic detergent in 0.1 M acetic acid, contact time 1-2 h.
 After treatment, always remove residual detergent by washing with 5-10 CV of 70% ethanol.
-Then wash with at least 3 (up to 10) CV of distilled water.
+Then wash with 3-10 CV of distilled water.